bjornoleh/LoopFollow/fastlane/testflight.md

 This method for building without a Mac was ported from Loop.
 If you have used this method for Loop or one of the other DIY apps (Loop Caregiver, Loop Follow, Xdrip4iOS, FreeAPS X), some of the steps can be re-used and the full set of instructions does not need to be repeated.
 This will be mentioned in relevant sections below.

+There are more detailed instructions in LoopDocs for doing Browser Builds of Loop and other apps, including troubleshooting and build errors.
+Please refer to [LoopDocs](https://loopkit.github.io/loopdocs/gh-actions/gh-other-apps/) for more details.

 ## Prerequisites

 * A [github account](https://github.com/signup).
 The free level comes with plenty of storage and free compute time to build Loop Follow, multiple times a day, if you wanted to.